Sahoo-Achyutananda/IIITH-SSD/LAB/SSD LAB 2/README.txt

-q2.sql - Stored procedure GetWatchHistoryBySubscriber(IN sub_id INT) that returns all shows watched by the subscriber along with watch time. q3.sql - Stored procedure AddSubscriberIfNotExists(IN subName VARCHAR(100)) that adds a subscriber if they don't already exist. q4.sql - Stored procedure SendWatchTimeReport() that loops over subscribers who have watched something and calls GetWatchHistoryBySubscriber(). q5.sql - Stored procedure ListAllSubscribersWatchHistory() that loops over ALL subscribers and calls GetWatchHistoryBySubscriber().
+q2.sql - Stored procedure GetWatchHistoryBySubscriber(IN sub_id INT) that returns all shows watched by the subscriber along with watch time. q3.sql - Stored procedure AddSubscriberIfNotExists(IN subName VARCHAR(100)) that adds a subscriber if they don't already exist. q4.sql - Stored procedure SendWatchTimeReport() that loops over subscribers who have watched something and calls GetWatchHistoryBySubscriber(). q5.sql - Stored procedure SendWatchTimeReportAllSubscribers() that loops over ALL subscribers and calls GetWatchHistoryBySubscriber().

 README.txt - This file containing execution steps and repository link.